EdmundGoodman/Jupyter_Pylinter/source/index.rst

 Welcome to Jupylint's documentation!
 =====================================

+**This project is archived, and no longer under active development.**

+*Please consider using [https://github.com/nbQA-dev/nbQA](https://github.com/nbQA-dev/nbQA) instead*

 A simple tool to extract python code from a Jupyter notebook, and then run :code:`pylint` on it for static analysis.